 With this group value approach, having age groups that are equal portions of a year makes determination of raised replacement revenue easier.
-The number of animals transferred to the next higher level is the number on hand at the beginning of the year minus the number sold and the number that died.
-In our example for the 19x1 income statement, the number of calves in the beginning of year inventory was 40.
-One of those animals died, leaving 39 to be transferred to the one to two year age group at end of year (see Table 7).
+The number of animals transferred to the next higher level is the number of hand at the beginning of the year minus the number sold and the number that died.
+In our example, for the 19x1 income statement, the number of calves in the beginning of year inventory was 40.
+One of those animals died, leaving 39 to be transferred to the one to two year age group at the end of year (see Table 7).
 This can be checked by comparing the number of animals transferred to the end of year number of animals in the one to two year group.
 Heifers in the one to two year group at the beginning of year may be in the >2 year group or in the cow group.
 Since these groups have different values, they must be separated.
-The number that went into the >2 year group can be determined from the end of year inventory.
-The remainder that were not sold or did not die must have become cows.
+The number that were not sold or did not die must become cows.
 The number of calves that were raised is taken from the end of year inventory.
 Since these animals were not in the beginning of year inventory, their entire value represents product produced this year.
 The number of animals multiplied by their base value is part of the raised replacement revenue.

-N lumber o f Animals Base Raised
+Table 7.
+Ralsed Replacement Revenue

-Description Beg. of Yr.
-Sold Died Trans- ferred Value Difference ^a Replacement Revenue
+Description 1 Number Base Raised

-Calves <1 yr.
-40 1 39 \$385 \$15,015
+Beginning of Year Sold Died Transferred Value Difference Replacement Re∨enue

-Heifers 1-2 yr.
-38 1 37 ·
+Calves <1 year 40 1 39 \$385 \$15,015

-To >2 yr.
-6 325 1,950
+Heifers 1 to 2 years To >2 years 38 1 37 6 325 1,950

 To cows 31 375 11,625

-Heifers >2 yr.
-5 5 50 250
+Heifers >2 years 5 5 50 250

-End of year numb per of calve es <1 yr.
-44 240 10,560 \$39,400
+End of year number of c Total alves <1 year 44 240 10,560 \$39,400